domenic/traceur-runner/README.md

-# Run JavaScript.next code in Node, Seamlessly
+# Run JavaScript.next code in Node, seamlessly

 **Traceur Runner** allows you to run code authored for [Traceur](https://www.npmjs.com/package/traceur) seamlessly in Node.js.
 It does so by compiling the code on the fly using [Traceur's mechanism for overriding `require`](https://github.com/google/traceur-compiler/wiki/Using-Traceur-with-Node.js), but with some additional smarts.

 In particular, Traceur Runner will avoid compiling any dependent packages (i.e. those found in `node_modules`), *unless* those packages are marked with `"traceur-runner": true` in their `package.json`.
 This way, you can seamlessly consume most packages without Traceur trying to transpile them, while still getting Traceur compilation for those of your dependencies that are targeted at Traceur themselves.

+Additionally, whenever you use Traceur Runner, you will automatically get all error stacks rewritten to have the correct line and column numbers, via the excellent [traceur-source-maps](https://www.npmjs.com/package/traceur-source-maps) package!

 ## Usage